pagkly/Zed/Investopedia4/Direct Cost.md

 ### Key Takeaways

--   A direct cost is a price that can be directly tied to the production of specific goods or services.
+-   A [[Direct Cost|direct cost]] is a price that can be directly tied to the production of specific goods or services.
--   A direct cost can be traced to the cost object, which can be a service, product, or department.
+-   A [[Direct Cost|direct cost]] can be traced to the cost object, which can be a service, product, or department.
 -   Direct costs examples include direct labor and direct materials.
 -   Although direct costs are typically variable costs, they can also be fixed costs.
 Rent for a factory, for example, could be tied directly to a production facility.

 ## Direct vs. Indirect Costs

 Direct costs are fairly straightforward in determining their cost object.
-For example, Ford Motor Company [(F)](https://www.investopedia.com/markets/quote?tvwidgetsymbol=f) manufactures automobiles and trucks.1 The steel and bolts needed for the production of a car or truck would be classified as direct costs.
-However, an indirect cost would be the electricity for the manufacturing plant.
+For example, Ford Motor Company [(F)](https://www.investopedia.com/markets/[[Quote|quote]]?tvwidgetsymbol=f) manufactures automobiles and trucks.1 The steel and bolts needed for the production of a car or truck would be classified as direct costs.
+However, an indirect cost would be the electricity for the [[Manufacturing|manufacturing]] plant.
 Although the electricity expense can be tied to the facility, it can't be directly tied to a specific unit and is, therefore, classified as indirect.

 ## Fixed vs. Variable